 So, given these two approaches, try them both out; see which one you like better.

-Heuristics: #2, guess-and-try, is the most applicable here--it certainly is the quickest.
+Heuristics: #2, guess-and-try, is the most applicable here.
+It certainly is the quickest.

 Using the Problem with Students:

-a. as a class activity.
-When I've used this problem with students, it's usually been as a demonstration showing that simply making a guess (heuristic #2) can be a good way to start--and indeed that it's perfectly OK to guess.
+As a class activity.
+When I've used this problem with students, it's usually been as a demonstration showing that simply making a guess (heuristic #2) can be a good way to start, and indeed that it's perfectly OK to guess.
 I make sure to take a few minutes for students to understand just how this mysterious ten-digit number is going to work.
 Then I draw the ten digit cells on the board (empty figure 2 on the pdf).
-Then I tell the class, let's just make a wild guess and throw any old numbers in and see what it means (figure 2, for example).
-Call on some unlikely student to suggest numbers.
-Be reassuring--"Sure, they'll probably be wrong, but let's just see."

-Here's what you'd say if you used the numbers in figure 2: "Well, let's see--this says that there are three 0's in the number, and that there are four 1's, and two 2's (hmm, that one's right, anyway), and so on.
+Here's what you'd say if you used the numbers in figure 2: "Well, let's see, this says that there are three 0's in the number, and that there are four 1's, and two 2's (hmm, that one's right, anyway), and so on.
 Maybe we can fix things up.
 Let's change the 0-cell to 1, since there is only one zero."
 (See figure 3.)

 For whatever numbers you and the class threw in instead of what's in figure 2, you can start off the same way.
 This will trigger a rapid back-and-forth between you and the class, where suggestions come flying at you helter-skelter.
-It's impossible for me to predict how it will go--you're going to do a lot of erasing--but, amazingly, the final result will emerge, as in figure 4.
+It's impossible for me to predict how it will go – you're going to do a lot of erasing – but, amazingly, the final result will emerge, as in figure 4.

 Along the way, maybe right off the bat, someone might observe that the sum of all the numbers in the cells has to be ten.
-I definitely wouldn't point this out--let somebody notice it, and then let the class absorb that news.
+I definitely wouldn't point this out – let somebody notice it, and then let the class absorb that news.
 This might lead to a radical revision of the trial numbers in the cells.

 No matter what numbers you start with, the result in figure 4 will arrive.
 No other solution has ever been found, and yet I have no proof that this is the only one.
 If anybody gets anywhere with a proof, please let us know.